NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

 Overview: <br>
 > 1. Create multiple sites with different types
-> 2. Add devices into one site
+> 2. Add and replace devices in the site
-> 3. Delete all sites we have created
+> 3. Commit the site changes
+> 4. Delete site transaction (optional)
+> 5. Logout of NetBrain

 This use case utilizes 13 APIs.